anoma/namada/filter_template/README.md

-# Matchmaker script wasm template
+# Filter script wasm template

 This is just a template of a wasm module for matchmaker script.